 Two, they mandate large lot sizes.
 While at some point there is a health and safety lens on what constitutes a buildable lot, in many of Seattle’s older neighborhoods 3,000 SF lots are common.
 And they way lots are defined prohibits options for small homes to share land such as bungalow courts.

 Here’s a walk through of articles from its too-long history in America:

 Origins (1926).
 Section II of this article provides a history of how economically exclusionary zoning was originally rejected but subsequently allowed by courts.

 Hope for Change (1971).
 During the 1960s the harmful effects of exclusionary zoning became so apparent there was hope it could be ended.
 Sadly this was not the case, although many tried.

 Efforts to end it (2006).
 In the early 1970s the NAACP started one of the longest running court challenges focusing on the prohibition of multi-family hosing.
 Here’s a recap of what’s happened since.

 Obama Administration (2013).
 The Obama administration made a stronger commitment to affirmatively housing than we’ve seen in the past, identifying exclusionary zoning as “a major barrier to unrestricted residential choice.”

 Today (2014).
 As jobs have moved back into central cities in places like Seattle, exclusionary zoning in cities rather than suburbs has taken center stage: The New Exclusionary Zoning

 Seattle today (2107).
-Here’s where Seattle stands today, according to city records: Percent of the city in single-family zoning (excluding parks and rights-of-way): 54%.
-Everything in light yellow, basically.
+Here’s where Seattle stands today, according to city records: a majority of residential land.
+Everything in light yellow on the map, basically.
 How did we get here?
 Sightline has a detailed summary of Seattle’s 90 year history of expanding the footprint of exclusionary zoning.